NathanRibeiroC/FRONTEND-REFERENCE/README.md

 print(add10(2)); // 12
 ```

+## REDUX

+Local State

+  State that belongs to a single component
+  Should be managed internally with useState() / useReducer()
+  Ex: toggle something in the UI (show more, etc)

+Cross-Component State

+  State that affects multiple components
+  Requires "props chains" "prop drilling"
+  Ex: open close modal overlay

+App-Wide State

+  State that affects the entire app
+  Requires props chains as also
+  Ex: user auth status

+React Context Disadvantages:

+  Complex setup / Management
+  In more complex apps, managing React Context
+  can lead to deeply nested JSX code
+  and / or huge "Context Provider" components

+  Performance, not optimized for
+  high-frequency state changes

 ## CUSTOM HOOKS

 Unlike "regular functions", custom hooks can use other React hooks and React state.